typelevel/cats-effect/docs/datatypes/supervisor.md

 title: supervisor
 ---

+## Motivation

+There are multiple ways to spawn a fiber to run an action:

+`Spawn[F]#start`: start and forget, no lifecycle management for the spawned fiber

+`Concurrent[F]#background`: ties the lifecycle of the spawned fiber to that of the fiber that invoked `background`

+But what if we want to spawn a fiber that should outlive the scope that created it, but we still want to control its lifecycle?

+## Supervisor

-A `Supervisor` allows us to spawn fibers whose lifecycle is bound to that of the supervisor.
-This is useful when we want the lifecycle of a fiber to outlive the scope that created it.
+A supervisor spawns fibers whose lifecycles are bound to that of the supervisor.

 ```scala
 trait Supervisor[F[_]] {